Daedalus9/QuakeMatch/README.md

   confluentinc/cp-zookeeper:latest
 ```

-- Wait for fully load of Zookeper, than create a container with Kafka:
+- Wait Zookeper to be fully loaded, then create a container with Kafka:
 ```bash
 docker run -d \
   --name kafka \